khazali/IndexServer/README.md

 * Re-adjustments are always performed in a uniform manner.
 * Each Index should have at least two members.
 * Index/share name cannot be blank or null.
-* Share price, the number of shares, and the dividend are always positive.
+* Share price and the number of shares cannot be negative.
+* The dividend must be positive.
 * Dividends cannot be greater than the price of the share.